What is born in the odu of Ifa Okana Irete?

 OMA ABAFORE OGU ISHE ERO IKU LODAFUN ELEGBA.

-Ishé Oriku Bambaya of the Okana Rete Sign.
+Ishé Oriku Bambaya of the Okana Irete Sign.

-In this Ifá, Orikú Bambaya de los Abikú is prepared.
-It is prepared with two wooden dolls, one female and one male.
-Its load is: dust of many sticks, ero, obi, kolá, obi motiwao, land of a small child's grave.
-This is washed with Ifá herbs and eats a chicken each.
-They live behind the door of OKANA WETE and are covered with a mariwó curtain.
-Afterwards they eat together with Egun from OKANA WETE.
+In this Ifá, Orikú Bambaya is prepared for the Abikú.
+Two wooden dolls are used, one female and one male.
+The load includes: powder from various sticks, ero, obi, kolá, obi motiwao and soil from the grave of a small child.
+This is washed with Ifá herbs and each one receives a chicken.
+They reside behind the door of Okana Irete, covered with a mariwó curtain.
+Then, they feed together with Egun of Okana Irete.

-The secret is to pass the son into SHANGO's pan and give SHANGO a guinea right there, next to a gourd with akaraina, then with the guinea's head an Inshé Osanyin is made.
+The secret is to pass the son through Shangó's tray and offer Shangó a guinea in that same place, having a gourd with akaraina next to it.
+Later, with the head of the guinea an Inshé Osanyin is created.

 You may also like: Treatise of the Sign Irete Untelu